jbellis/colbert-live/docs/colbert-live-astra.md

 **Returns:**

-  A list of 2D tensors of embeddings, one for each input chunk.
+  A list of 2D tensors of float32 embeddings, one for each input chunk.
   Each tensor has shape (num_embeddings, embedding_dim), where num_embeddings is variable (one per token).

 #### `encode_query(self, q: str) -> torch.Tensor`

 Encode a query string into a tensor of embeddings.
+Called automatically by search, but also exposed here as a public method.

 **Arguments:**